Hydrodynamic and symbolic models of computation with advice: Computation with advice in ideal fluid motion

 \subsection{Simulation and complexity with conservative ODEs}

-In Section \ref{s:CGScomp}, we introduced a computational model that computes beyond Turing machines, following \cite{Sig, Sig1}.
-We showed that countable generalized shifts are capable of simulating polynomial-time Turing machines with polynomial advice in real-time, i.e. a step of the Turing machine corresponds to an iteration of a countable generalized shift.
-However, if we are interested in showing that a continuous dynamical system simulates a polynomial-time Turing machine, we need to specify how to measure ``time" to compare it to a step of the algorithm of the Turing machine.\\

-Through this section, every object we consider, like a manifold or a vector field, will be assumed to be smooth.
-Let $X$ be an autonomous (i.e. time-independent) vector field on a manifold $M$ (for concreteness, one might think of an ordinary differential equation defined on $\mathbb{R}^n$).
+We are interested in showing that a continuous dynamical system simulates a polynomial-time Turing machine, we thus need to specify how to measure ``computational time" (steps of the computation) in a continuous-time model.
+Throughout this section, every object we consider, like a manifold or a vector field, will be assumed to be smooth.
+Let $X$ be an autonomous vector field on a manifold $M$ (for concreteness, one might think of an ordinary differential equation defined in $\mathbb{R}^n$).
 Given a point $p\in M$ the integral curve of $X$ through $p$ is the solution to the system

 There are several ways to define continuous-time simulation of a Turing machine $T$ by a vector field $X$.
 One approach, introduced in \cite{T1} and followed in \cite{CMPP2, CMP2, CMP4}, is to define simulation by requiring that the halting (perhaps with a prescribed finite part of the output) of the machine for a given input is equivalent to the integral curve of $X$ through a computable point $p\in M$ intersecting a computable open set $U\subset M$.
 This definition does not impose a ``step-by-step" simulation, as it is more customary in previous works \cite{Br, GCB1, GCB2, KM99}, although the constructions in \cite{T1, CMPP2,CMP2,CMP4} do in fact provide step-by-step simulations.
-Inspired by \cite{GCB1,GCB2}, we consider the following definition of step-by-step simulation that takes into account the behavior of the time parameter. \begin{defi} Let $X$ be a vector field on a manifold $M$.
-Let $T$ be a Turing machine a denote by $\Delta$ its global transition function, and by $\varphi: \mathcal{P}\hookrightarrow M$ an injective encoding of the configurations $\mathcal{P}$ of $T$ in $M$.
+Inspired by \cite{GCB1,GCB2}, we consider the following definition of simulation that takes into account the behavior of the time parameter. \begin{defi} Let $X$ be a vector field on a manifold $M$.
+Let $T$ be a Turing machine and denote by $\Delta$ its global transition function, and by $\varphi: \mathcal{P}\hookrightarrow M$ an injective encoding of the configurations of $T$ in $M$.
 We say that $X$ simulates $T$ if for each initial configuration $(q_0,s)\in \mathcal{P}$, there is a constant $K_{s}$ such that the solution $y(t)$ to $y'(t)=X(y(t))$ with initial condition $y(0)=\varphi(q_0,s)$ satisfies